timothyas/xesn/paper.md

 climate scientists, and allows users to
 (1) easily deploy on GPUs,
-(2) use Bayesian Optimization to easily design skillful networks, and (3) scale to high dimensional, multivariate problems.
+(2) use Bayesian Optimization to easily design skillful networks, and (3) scale the workflow, including Bayesian Optimization, to high dimensional, multivariate problems.
 We have additionally provided performance results in order to help scientists scale their networks to large problems.
 The main current limitation of `xesn` is that it does not enable Bayesian Optimization on GPUs, due to the Surrogate Modeling Toolbox's current lack of GPU integration.
-Future versions could address this by implementing Bayesian Optimization in the source code, or integrate with `Ray Tune` [@liaw2018tune].
+Future versions could address this limitation by implementing Bayesian Optimization in the source code, or integrate with `Ray Tune` [@liaw2018tune].
 Additionally, future versions could incorporate JAX [@jax2018github] in order to speed up the CPU implementation and deploy on GPU or TPU hardware.